MIM 713C

 Introduction

 In713C is a nickel base super-alloy in the most demanding environments of aerospace and powder generation applications.
 IN713C is the precipitation hardenable variety of industrial nickel-base supper-alloy.
-Nitrogen atomisation has significant effect on properties of sintered IN713C, There are two two different types of IN713:
+Nitrogen atomisation has significant effect on properties of sintered IN713C, There are two different types of IN713:

 • IN713C with carbon contents in range of 0.08 to 0.20 wt.%